Entities

 Entities can be any domesticated species tracked on the platform — plants like tomatoes, peppers, squash, fruit trees, or other species.
 Each entity represents one specific organism, not a variety or cultivar in general.

-Entity pages display the organism's name, species, status, origin, description, tasting notes, growing notes, photos, lineage tree, and key dates.
+Entity pages display the organism's name, species, status, origin, description, tasting notes, growing notes, photos and videos, lineage tree, and key dates.

 Founding Stock